How Much Does It Cost To Amputate a Dog's Leg?

 • Neuroma (cut nerves from the amputation form painful masses of nerve tissue)

-What’s the Prognosis Following Dog Amputation Surgery?
+What’s the Prognosis Following Dog Leg Amputation Surgery?

-Most dogs, particularly those who had a rear limb amputated, are able to regain near-normal levels of functionality and activity with their remaining limbs after they’ve fully recovered.3
+Most dogs, particularly those who have had a rear limb amputated, are able to regain near-normal levels of functionality and activity with their remaining limbs after they’ve fully recovered.3

 When dealing with your pup's limb amputation, you'll have a lot on your mind.
 But worrying about dog leg surgery costs shouldn’t be an added stress.